jovami/isep-lapr4/docs/us_2008/grammar-reference.md

 6. **TRUE_FALSE**

-Question types do not need to (*and cannot be*) in between quotes; instead an identifier written **exactly** like the above ones must be used.
+Question types do not need to (*and cannot be*) in between quotes; instead an identifier written **exactly** like the ones above must be used.

 Additionally, question types may repeat within the same section, as well as across different sections.
 However, one should be careful not to repeat the same question number within the same section, as that will also result in a parse **erorr**.

 The following is thus an example of a **valid** formative exam:
 ```
 FORMATIVE EXAM {
-    // other components...
-    // ...
+    TITLE: "Example Formative exam"

+    HEADER {
+        DESCRIPTION: "It is not that difficult!!"
+    }

     SECTION 1 {
-        // section specification

         DESCRIPTION: "This component is optional.
 Syntax is identical to the global description!"

         QUESTION 1: MATCHING